NFL contender kryptonite: Biggest weakness for each playoff team

 4. Dallas Cowboys (99.2 percent)

-Kryptonite: Dependence on Amari Cooper
+Kryptonite: dependence on Amari Cooper

 I don't know if you've noticed, but the Cooper trade has gone pretty well for the Cowboys.
 The Cowboys have gone 5-1 and claimed first place in the NFC East since dealing a first-round pick for the wide receiver.
 Over those six weeks, Cooper has racked up 40 catches for a league-high 642 receiving yards and six touchdowns.
 Dak Prescott struggled for most of Sunday's win over the Eagles before getting on the same page with Cooper, and his numbers are significantly better with Cooper on the field; Prescott is averaging 8.1 yards per pass with a passer rating of 105.1 with Cooper in the huddle, up from 7.0 yards per pass and an 89.3 rating with Cooper on the sideline or with the Raiders.

-When the trade happened, I suggested I understood the Cowboys' logic in making the deal and felt like I was an outlier in terms of positive thinking about the trade from Dallas' perspective, such was the negativity.
-I couldn't have pictured this happening.
+When the trade happened, I suggested I understood the Cowboys' logic in making the deal and felt like I was an outlier in terms of viewing this trade positively, but I still couldn't have pictured this happening.
 Cooper has totally turned around this offense.
-He's probably getting a little more credit than any receiver deserves -- Washington folded amid injuries, and the defense has taken a leap forward in recent weeks -- but Cooper has been arguably the most important player in pushing the Cowboys to a division title.
+He's probably getting a little more credit than any receiver deserves -- Washington has folded amid injuries, and the Dallas defense has taken a leap forward in recent weeks -- but Cooper has been arguably the most important player in pushing the Cowboys to a division title.

 Matchup to avoid: Chicago Bears